evgv/evgv/README.md

 __Responsibilities:__
 * Create sites from scratch;
-* Technical support and maintenance
+* Technical support and maintenance.

 ### Education: